There are 15 main Dodecanese islands in Greece, with the most popular islands being Rhodes, Kos, and Patmos.

 Note – The islands aren't listed in any particular order!

 Rhodes is the largest and most popular island in the Dodecanese, with a population of over 110,000 people.
 The island is well known for its stunning beaches, nightlife, and historical landmarks such as the Palace of the Grand Master.

 Patmos is home to the Monastery of Saint John the Theologian, which is a UNESCO World Heritage Site.
-You can also visit the Cave of the Apocalypse and Grikos Beach, which are both popular attractions.
+You can also visit the Cave of the Apocalypse, and the whole of Patmos Town (Chora) is a delight to explore.

 More here: Patmos Travel Blog